foshardware/lsc/README.md

 ### Custom setup

-For any custom build (e. g. cabal-install) you will need at least GHC 8. [lsc-cabal](https://github.com/foshardware/lsc-cabal) is a fallback build system based on cabal and git submodules but may lack behind in commits.
+For any custom build (e. g. cabal-install) you will need at least GHC version 8.6.3. [lsc-cabal](https://github.com/foshardware/lsc-cabal) is a fallback build system based on cabal and git submodules but may lack behind in commits.

 ## Usage